cn0047/stash/ed/t.microservices.md

 * Highly Observable
   (aggregate your logs, aggregate your stats)

-⚠️ Anti-pattern - nanoservice,
-is a service whose overhead (communications, maintenance etc.) outweighs its utility.

-To bind requests to different microservices - have to use **Correlation ID** for each service call.

-An exponential backoff algorithm retries requests exponentially, increasing the waiting time between retries up to a maximum backoff time.

-Transactions:

-* Two-Phase Commit Protocol.
-* Eventual consistency (put job in queue and eventually all will be done).

-In real world app you it's ok to have HYBRID-Microservices architecture.
+In real world app it's ok to have **HYBRID-Microservices** architecture.

 ## Advantages